Welcome to

 The Dora Suite Renovation

-While we’d initially planned to put a Murphy bed in Dora, and potentially be able to rent it for meetings as well as overnights, after living in it ourselves for a bit, (as we have all of the suites), it really did not lend itself to that, so we decorated it as a queen suite.
-It’s on the quieter northeast corner of the house, cooler in summer, and cozier in winter.
-Housewide wi-fi allows guests to download tv if they wish, on their own laptops or phones, or use the wall-mounted television provided.
+While we’d initially planned to put a Murphy bed in there, and potentially be able to rent it for meetings as well as overnights, after living in it ourselves for a bit, (as we have all of the suites), it really did not lend itself to that, so we decorated it as a queen suite.
+It’s on the quieter northeast corner of the house, cooler in summer, and warmer in winter.
+It has a lovely Jacuzzi tub with hand shower, and wing-backed chairs, and holds a small fiction library as well as a dvd-tv with hundreds of classic movies available.
+At some point, downloadable television will be installed, but in the meantime, housewide wi-fi allows guests to download tv if they wish, on their own laptops or phones.
 It is our most popular room for shorter stays, mother-daughter escapes and romantic getaways, but the number of men wishing to stay there has surprised us.
 We had no idea how many guys had restless leg syndrome, and love a tub before sleeping.

 The Rigsby Suite